sepaul/3620project/part2/specs.md

 | largemem1  | c220g1  | Wisconsin  |
 | largemem2  | c220g1  | Wisconsin  |

->  A diagram describing the network topology and nodes' distribution for the CloudLab profile.
-If there are nodes from different CloudLab sites, they must be clearly noted.

-* Descriptions of each Node
-* File System - emulab zen (all) - c6320
-* Parallel - dss7400
-* large mem1 & 2 - c240g1
-* compute1 - c220g1
-* compute2 - m400
-* compute3 - x86_64
-* ....
-* ....
-* ....

 #Palmetto Cluster Comparison
 > A section explaining why the network topology and computing structure of the CloudLab profile can be considered similar to the architecture of the selected XSEDE/Clemson resource.
 Citations describing the original architecture must be provided to justify these explanations.